 Jennifer Dunn, TPA Policy Analyst, provided new figures for the growth of sin taxes over the last decade.
 It showed the massive rise in the burden on an ordinary smoker who drives and drinks moderately.
 She also explored how the changes in Vehicle Excise Duty will mean a big tax hike for family cars and hit the home market for British manufacturers.

-William Norton, experienced City solicitor and former member of the James Review staff, presented a detailed, new analysis of the Operational Efficiencies Programme.
+William Norton, non-practising solicitor and former member of the James Review staff, presented a detailed, new analysis of the Operational Efficiencies Programme.
 He set out how most of the cuts haven't been explained in detailed yet and how large portions of the cuts are going to be in the NHS and education.

 Matthew Sinclair, TPA Research Director, looked at the inadequacy of the Government's supposed "deficit reduction plan", building on the analysis he wrote about for the Spectator Coffee House yesterday evening.
 He then gave a briefing on the issues explored in the new book How to Cut Public Spending (and Still Win an Election).